 A premises liability action may be brought when a person is injured from a failure to keep property reasonably safe.
 This might occur, by example, in matters of structural failures, broken walkways or ice that should have been cleared away long before.

-Thus, for example, if a person slipped on a banana peel in a supermarket that had been dropped 10 seconds before, one couldn’t in fairness blame the supermarket.
+Thus, for example, if a person slipped on a banana peel in a supermarket that had been dropped 10 seconds before, one could not in fairness blame the supermarket.
 Such a suit should not be brought.

 If, on the other hand, three different market workers had been told about that banana peel four hours earlier and they didn’t do anything about it, then it is likely a jury would find the market negligent for the conduct of its employees in failing to keep the premises reasonably safe.

 One further item to consider in the analysis of such cases is whether the injured person was also negligent.
 This is known as “comparative negligence,” and would result in a set-off against any jury award.
 (Thus, a hypothetical 15% finding of comparative negligence would result in a 15% reduction of any award.)

 A few examples of premises liability cases that Turkewitz has handled are below.
 Please note that every case is different, so these are provided for illustrative purposes only:

 $1,3000,000 – Structural collapse of metal grate

 This premises liability matter against the Port Authority was the subject of two jury trials in federal court (2010 and 2012) and an appeal to the Second Circuit Court of Appeals (2013).
 The plaintiff suffered a broken wrist and badly broken ankle that required fusion.

 $400,000 – Slip and fall on icy NYC subway stair